rohithegde/rohithegde.github.com/_posts/2026-04-25-one-ci-to-rule-them-a-guide-for-pragmatic-pipelines.md

 ## IaC CI pipelines

-Creating IaC involves some upfront effort and needs a high degree of maintenance.
+Creating Infrastructure as Code(IaC) involves some upfront effort and needs a high degree of maintenance.
 Something that startups are unlikely to invest in atleast in their initial stages.
-So I havent shared a starter kit for IaC CI pipelines here.
+So I don't see much point in having a starter kit for IaC CI pipelines.

 ### IaC CI pipeline - fully loaded